compendio/goldbug-manual/README.md

 ## 6 The chat function

 Figure: Chat Tab

 ![Abbildung: Chat Tab](/images/chat_tab.png)

-Now if login password defined, key generated, kernel enabled and a neighbor / server connected, so in the status bar two LED lights green, then the user can exchange his key with a friend and the communication can in the chat tab (see figure ) or pop-up windows for a defined participant.
+Now if login password is defined, key generated, kernel enabled and a neighbor-server connected, so in the status bar two LED lights are green, then the user can exchange his key with a friend and the communication can start in the chat tab (see figure) or in the pop-up windows for a defined participant.

 The key exchange can be described as follows:

 ### 6.1 Add a friend by swapping and inserting the keys

-GoldBug uses a public / private key infrastructure, as is well-known in the case of encryption: The public key can be exchanged with friends and the private key remains on the user's hard disk in a re-encrypted container that is used for the application runtime Login password was opened (mounted).
+GoldBug uses a public/private key infrastructure, as it is well-known in the case of encryption: The public key can be exchanged with friends and the private key remains on the user's hard disk in a re-encrypted container that is opened (mounted) by the login password – and used for the application runtime.

-The user and his partner, both friends, must first exchange their public key, ie copy it out, and then insert the friend's key in their own tab: Add Friend / Key and confirm (see figure) , The friend can send his key via e-mail or another messenger.
-The user then copies the key into this tab and press the "Add" button at the bottom.
+The user and his partner, both friends, must first exchange their public key, i.e. copy it out, and then insert the friend's key in their own tab: Add Friend/Key and confirm (see figure).
+The friend can send his key via e-mail or another messenger.
+The user then copies the key into this tab and presses the "Add" button at the bottom.

-Figure: Add Friend / Key
+Figure: Add Friend/Key

 ![Abbildung: Add Friend/Key](/images/add_key.png)

-The user also finds his own public key in the tab "Add Friend / Key".
+The user also finds his own public key in the tab "Add Friend/Key".
 The large button ("Copy Key") above allows the user to copy all his (or selected feature) keys to the clipboard.
 The user copies the full text here and sends it to his friend.
-Likewise, the friend makes it and the user inserts the friend's key in the text box.
+Likewise, the friend does the same and the user inserts the friend's key in the text box.

-'' 'Optionally only note:' '' If necessary.
-It may be necessary to confirm a new friend as friend with the right mouse button in the context menu (make-friend function).
+'' 'Optionally only as a note:' '' It may be necessary to confirm a new friend as friend with the right mouse button in the context menu (make-friend function).
 This is used when a friend sends his key online to the user in a direct IP connection.
 This feature is provided in the Spot-on interface, but in the GoldBug interface, this is not available so ideally both will always simply copy, email and paste the key for each other.
-But if a friend eg the spot-on client with the local user interface and build a direct IP connection to a user of the GoldBug client, then it is also possible to transfer the key via direct IP connection instead of copy / Paste.
-Then, the friend appears with his nick name in the tab chat or e-mail (with a different icon) and can be confirmed as a friend with the right mouse button or from the context menu.
-This is a further development of the Repleo, ie the function of encrypting your own key with the friend's public key (upon receipt) as well as the return transfer.
+But if a friend uses e.g. the spot-on client with the local user interface and builds a direct IP connection to a user of the GoldBug client, then it is also possible to transfer the key via a direct IP connection instead of copy/paste.
+Then, the friend appears with his nick name in the tab chat or e-mail (with a different icon) and can be confirmed as a friend with the right mouse button from the context menu.

+This is a further development of the Repleo, i.e. the function of encrypting your own key with the friend's public key (upon receipt) before the return transmission starts.
 The key exchange is thus automated: a synchronization process follows.
-The user must agree that the key will be displayed after synchronization via the neighbor connection in their own client or their own friend list.
-So the function of encrypting your own key with the friend's public key (upon receipt) as well before the return transmission.
-The key exchange is thus automated: a synchronization process follows.
-The user must agree that the key will be displayed after synchronization via the neighbor connection in their own client or their own friend list.
-So the function of encrypting your own key with the friend's public key (upon receipt) as well before the return transmission.
-The key exchange is thus automated: a synchronization process follows.
-The user must agree that the key will be displayed after synchronization via the neighbor connection in their own client or their own friend list.
+The user must agree that the key will be displayed after synchronization via the neighbor connection in their own client respective their own friend list.

-'' 'Other option only note:' '' In addition to sending the key online via the direct connection to a friend, the echo public key sharing (EPC) tool described below can also be used.
-This is used if the friend is not connected to a direct connection (eg both partners use a shared chat server or node in the middle).
+'' 'Other option - only as a note:' '' In addition to sending the key online via the direct IP-connection to a friend, the echo public key sharing (EPKS) tool described below can also be used.
+This is used if the friend is not connected to a direct connection (e.g. both partners use a shared chat server or a node is in the middle).
 Both partners then enter a common password secret in EPKS and send their public keys to the echo network via this password.
-See the more detailed details in the section of this tool, which may be a good alternative to the often uncomfortable and insecure usual key servers.
-This innovation by Repleo and the synchronization of the keys via the so-called Echo Public Key Share function (EPC) or the existing IP connection has later also been taken up (copied) by other projects under the name AutoCrypt or KeySync.
-These functions are therefore based on the Repleo, EPKS and the key exchange via IP connection of echo nodes.
+See the more detailed information in the section of this tool, which may be a good alternative to the often uncomfortable and insecure usual key servers.
+This innovation by Repleo and the synchronization of the keys via the so-called Echo Public Key Share function (EPKS) or via a existing IP-connection has later also been taken up (copied) by other projects under the name AutoCrypt or KeySync.
+These functions are therefore based on the Repleo, EPKS and the key exchange via IP-connection of echo nodes.

 #### 6.1.1 Special feature: Repleo

-If the user has already received a key from his friend (eg the chat key) and inserted it into his client, but now does not want to disclose his own public (chat) key to the public, not to him in an e-mail program stored and transferred wants to know (although the public key may actually be public), then the user can also encrypt his own public key with the received key of his friend.
+If the user has already received a key from his friend (e.g. the chat key) and inserted it into his client, but now does not want to disclose his own public (chat) key to the public, does not want to transfer and store it in an e-mail program (although the public key may actually be public), then the user can also encrypt his own public key with the received key of his friend.
 This is called REPLEO.
-The key is transmitted encrypted, as soon as a user has already received a public key of the other party.
+Hence, the key is transmitted encrypted, as soon as a user has already received a public key of the other party.

-In Repleo, the public key of the user is already encrypted with the friend's public key.
-This then has to be carried out for each function or key, ie the user can in each case send back the chat repleno, the email repleno and the URL reppleo.
-The friend can also insert a Repleo in the box of the "Add Friend / Key" tab.
-Above the Insert box, just define the Radio Select button, whether it's a key, a Repleo, or an email address you'd like to add.
-Meanwhile, the K and R radio buttons in GoldBug have disappeared because the client automatically detects if it's a key or a Repleo.
+This process then has to be carried out for each function or key, i.e. the user can in each case send back the chat repleo, the email repleo and the URL repleo.
+The friend can also insert a Repleo in the box of the "Add Friend/Key" tab.
+Above the Insert box, just define the Radio Select button, whether it's a Key, a Repleo, or an email address you'd like to add.
+Meanwhile, the K and R radio buttons in GoldBug have disappeared because the client automatically detects if it's a Key or a Repleo.

 The text of a key always starts with a letter "K" or "k" and a Repleo starts with an "R" or "r".
 You can still recognize it.

 ### 6.2 Start a first secure chat

-The user finds his chat friend in the tab "Chat" after successful key exchange.
+The user finds his chat friend in the tab "Chat" after a successful key exchange.
 For the chat to work, both parties should ideally use the same and most up-to-date version of the program, generate and exchange their keys, and connect to a network node or chat server (neighbor) on the web.
 When the first two LEDs in the status line below light green and the friend's name appears in the chat tab, it looks good.

 If the friend's online status turns blue (absent), red (busy), or green (ready to talk), the chat can start.
-Either the user marks the friend in the table and chats out of the tab, or double-click on the friend and a pop-up chat window opens for that friend.
+Either the user marks the friend in the table and chats out of the tab, or he double-clicks on the friend and a pop-up chat window opens for that friend.

 The advantage of chatting in the chat tab is that you can mark multiple friends so that the message reaches all friends.
 If the user uses the pop-up chat (see picture), then the user no longer needs to look at the marker to select their friend from the friends list in the chat tab.

-Figure: 1: 1 chat in the pop-up window
+Figure: 1:1 chat in the pop-up window

 ![Abbildung: 1:1-Chat im Pop-up Fenster ](/images/chat_pop_up.jpg)

-And: In pop-up chat, the user has the options button "Share StarBeam", with which he can select a file from the hard drive and then encrypted and securely transferred to the friend (see also the section below about StarBeam -FileSharing).
+And: In pop-up chat, the user has the options button "Share StarBeam", with which he can select a file from the hard drive, so that it is then encrypted and securely transferred to the friend (see also the section below about StarBeam-FileSharing).
 This feature, which allows a chat friend to simply send a file by mouse-click and is fully encrypted for end-to-end transport, is not included in many applications.
-Encrypted transmission eg of a ZIP with vacation pictures to its siblings becomes thus quite simple and is possible without the use of a hosting platform in the Web.
+Encrypted transmission e.g. of a ZIP with vacation pictures to own siblings becomes thus quite simple and is possible without the use of a hosting platform in the Web.

-In the status line at the top of the pop-up window, the user can see the nickname and online status and, for example, launch the Socialist Millionaire Protocol (SMP) to authenticate a friend and test whether he (a another) knows common secret and enters correctly, as will be described below.
+In the status line at the top of the pop-up window, the user can see the nickname and online status and, for example, launch the Socialist Millionaire Protocol (SMP) to authenticate a friend and test whether he knows a common secret and enters it correctly, as it will be described below.
 Both users will be authentic if they enter the same password with SMP.

 Figure: Chat in the pop-up window